 This configuration supports:

-An SP connector specifies how a BIG-IP® system, configured as an IdP, connects with an external service provider.
+A SAML service provider connector (an SP connector) specifies how a BIG-IP® system, configured as a SAML Identity Provider (IdP), connects with an external service provider.

-You can use one or more of these methods to configure SAML SP connectors in Access Policy Manager®.
+You can use one or more of these methods to configure SAML service provider (SP) connectors in Access Policy Manager®.

 Setting up a BIG-IP® system as a SAML identity provider (IdP) system involves two major activities: